Nagasrineelamshetty/Nagasrineelamshetty/README.md

-## Hi there 👋

 # 💫 About Me:
 Hi there, I'm Nagasri! 👋
 I'm a passionate undergrad focused on building innovative, user-centric solutions.
 Currently, I’m working on mental health platforms and smart systems using AI/ML.
 I'm always eager to explore new technologies and enhance digital experiences.

 I love collaborating on open-source projects and believe in continuous learning.
 Feel free to check out my repositories and connect!

 ---